srujanyatam/Cosmoagents/AI_SETUP.md

 You need to set the following environment variables in your Netlify dashboard:

-1. **GEMINI_API_KEY** - For code conversion and AI rewrite functionality
+1. **GEMINI_API_KEY** - For chatbot functionality
    - Get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
-   - This is used for the AI code rewrite feature in the dev review page
+   - This is used for the CosmoChatbot feature (general conversations)

-2. **OPENROUTER_API_KEY** - For the chatbot functionality
+2. **OPENROUTER_API_KEY** - For AI code rewrite and analyzer functionality
    - Get your API key from [OpenRouter](https://openrouter.ai/keys)
-   - This is used for the CosmoChatbot feature
+   - This is used for the AI code rewrite feature in the dev review page

 ### For Local Development